-I was really pleased I did.
+I was really pleased I did dive in.
 It was fascinating and I learned a lot.
 This is a great course for anyone to take.
 You do not need to be a writer to enjoy it either.
 If you are a fan of Dan Brown, or thrillers in general, you will still find it fascinating and entertaining.

 An inspiring introduction